HITS-AIN/Spherinator/README.md

 ## Citation

-If you use Spherinator & HiPSter in your research, we provide a [citation](./CITATION.cff) to use:
+If you use Spherinator in your research, we provide a [citation](./CITATION.cff) to use:

 ```bibtex
 @article{Polsterer_Spherinator_and_HiPSter_2024,